realjck/RealVideoChat/README.md

 1) **Real-time chat system**

+	- Chat conversation is transmitted via Ably API to the other client browsers.
+The data is recorded only in the HTML DOM of client pages.

 2) **Video Playback Controls:**

    - Add commands for initiating and pausing video playback.
    Ensure synchronization of video playback across multiple users.
    Use Ably to update all connected users in real-time.

 3) **Audio Media Support:**